 - Update the display name, description, and default attribute values.

-Configure feature templates
+Configure editing templates

 - Confirm that you are signed in and that you have privileges to create, update, and delete content.

-- In Map Viewer, open the map containing the layer or add the layer directly.
+- In Map Viewer, open the map containing the layer, or add the layer directly.

 - On the Contents (dark) toolbar, click Layers to open the Layers pane.